cppalliance/cppalliance.github.io/_posts/2026-07-01-Joaquins2026Q2Update.md

-During April-June I implemented the feedback received ([PR#20](https://github.com/joaquintides/hub/pull/20)), and after that Ion took over and migrated the code and [documentation](https://www.boost.org/doc/libs/develop/doc/html/container/non_standard_containers.html#container.non_standard_containers.hub) to Boost.Container (including backporting to C++03 and some interesting performance improvements that I helped a bit with). `boost::container::hub` will be released in Boost 1.92 (August 2026), after which the [original repo](https://github.com/joaquintides/hub) will be deprecated or removed.
+During April-June I implemented the feedback received ([PR#20](https://github.com/joaquintides/hub/pull/20)), and after that Ion took over and migrated the code and [documentation](https://www.boost.org/doc/libs/develop/doc/html/container/non_standard_containers.html#container.non_standard_containers.hub) to Boost.Container (adding some interesting performance improvements that I helped a bit with). `boost::container::hub` will be released in Boost 1.92 (August 2026), after which the [original repo](https://github.com/joaquintides/hub) will be deprecated or removed.